angular/angular/aio/content/guide/lifecycle-hooks.md

 After your application instantiates a component or directive by calling its constructor, Angular calls the hook methods you have implemented at the appropriate point in the lifecycle of that instance.

 Angular executes hook methods in the following sequence.
-You can use them to perform the following kinds of operations.
+Use them to perform the following kinds of operations.

 <table width="100%">
   <col width="20%"></col>